veggiemonk/webtask-twitter/README.md

 # Watch tweet in colors

-Make sure you have the dependencies ready.
-If not, the script will try to download them for you.
+Make sure you have the [dependencies](#dependencies) installed.
+If not, the `start.sh` script will try to download them for you.
 They are pretty much standalone and/or available in your distro.

 ```sh
 ./start.sh https://webtask.it.auth0.com/api/run/(webtask_ID)/webtask?webtask_no_cache=1
 ```

+## How do I create my own color-filter ?

+Just pipe and `egrep`

 # Use cases